 How to Get More Customer Reviews

 You want customer reviews.
 Period.
 Why?
-Because it has repeatedly been shown that potential customers are more likely to read reviews and trust those who write them than they are to take what you say about your company and product and immediately believe you.
+It has repeatedly been shown that potential customers are more likely to read reviews and trust those who write them than to take what you say about your company and product and immediately believe you.
 This is because people trust people...at least more than they do corporations.
-So, be sure you’ve made it as easy as possible for customers to leave a review.
+So, be sure you've made it as easy for customers to leave a review.
 How do you do that?
 We've got some ideas.

 Be Where the Customers Are

-Make sure customers can learn about you no matter where they're conducting their online research before making a purchase.
+Ensure customers can learn about you anywhere they research online before purchasing.
 Provide easy access to both read and write reviews.
-Set up social links on posts and profile pages to direct visitors to your Yelp, Facebook, and Amazon pages.
-This way they can read what others are saying, and they'll know they can easily leave feedback if and when they do make a purchase.
+Set up social links on posts and profile pages to direct visitors to your Google my Business, Yelp, Facebook, and Amazon pages.
+This way, they can read what others are saying and know they can easily leave feedback if and when they do make a purchase.

 Mobile Matters